SepideNorouzi/figma-practice/README.md

-# Personal Portfolio — Figma to Code
+# Figma to Code

-A responsive personal portfolio web app built by translating a custom Figma design into a fully functional React + TypeScript application.
+A responsive personal web app built by translating a custom Figma design into a fully functional React + TypeScript application.
 The project was created as a design-to-code practice exercise, focusing on layout precision, component structure, and real UI implementation from a Figma file.

 ## Features